farhad1985/FOM/README.md

 ## FOM

-Fom is a time management application based on the Pomodoro technique

 <p align="center">
  <img src="/screenshots/logo.png" align="center"  />
 </p>

+Fom is a time management application based on the Pomodoro technique.
+It is free and open-source, and you are welcome to modify it as long as you credit me.

 ## Support
 Using this app is free but if you enjoy using it, you can support me :)